Roland Kitson, 3rd Baron Airedale: Career

 Born in Leeds, Kitson's family had a long association with Yorkshire.
 His father and grandfather both served as Lord Mayor of Leeds.
 His father was MP for Colne Valley 1892–1907.
 Kitson was educated at Westminster and Trinity College, Cambridge.

 As "the Hon.
 R. D. Kitson", he is recorded in April 1913 as working as a Leeds magistrate alongside Alderman Francis Martineau Lupton, whose first cousin (once removed) was Florence, Baroness Airedale, Kitson's sister-in-law.

-He served in the 1914–1918 war with the West Yorkshire Regiment winning a DSO and the Military Cross.
+He served in the 1914–1918 war with the West Yorkshire Regiment, being appointed a Companion of the Distinguished Service Order (DSO) and the Military Cross (MC).

 His grandfather James had founded Airedale Foundry in Hunslet in 1835.
 Under Roland's father, also James Kitson and uncle, Frederick Kitson, and known as Kitsons of Leeds, this business became the manufacturer of about 5,400 locomotives in its first century.

 He worked for a time in the Airedale Foundry and in the Monk Bridge Iron and Steel Company works.